pypa/pipx/README.md

 ### Enums

-Some models have properties that should contain certain values.
-These values can be found in the enum classes and are there just for reference.
+Some properties should contain certain values.
+These values can be found in the enum classes.

 ### Exceptions

-When something goes wrong, the client will throw an exception which extends the `ClusterApiException`.
-If you want to catch exceptions from this package, that's the one you should catch.
-All exceptions have a code, these codes can be found in the `ClusterApiException` class.
+In case of errors, the client throws an exception which extends `ClusterApiException`.

+All exceptions have a code.
+These can be found in the `ClusterApiException` class.

 ### Deployment

-Change to most of the objects in the cluster API require a deployment of the cluster.
-See [Cluster Deployment](https://cluster-api.cyberfusion.nl/redoc#operation/create_cluster_deployment_api_v1_cluster_deployments_post) for more information.
+Change to most of the objects in the Cluster API require a deployment of the cluster.
+See the [API documentation](https://cluster-api.cyberfusion.nl/redoc#operation/create_cluster_deployment_api_v1_cluster_deployments_post) for more information.

-This package keeps track of the affected clusters.
-The `deploy` method on the client will automatically deploy all affected clusters for you:
+This client keeps track of changed clusters.
+The `deploy` method on the client automatically deploys all changed clusters:

 ```php
 $clusterDeployments = $client->deploy();
 ```

-The result will be an array of `Deployment` objects (or an empty array who no clusters are affected) which enables you to check if the cluster is properly deployed:
+The result is an array of `Deployment` objects (or an empty array who no clusters are changed) which allows you to check if the cluster is properly deployed:

 ```php
 foreach ($clusterDeployments as $clusterDeployment) {